PeizeSun/OneNet/README.md

 ![](onenet.jpeg)

-Comparisons of different label assignment methods.
+**Comparisons of different label assignment methods**.
 H and W are height and width of feature map, respectively, K is number of object categories.
 Previous works on one-stage object detection assign labels by only position cost, such as (a) box IoU or (b) point distance between sample and ground-truth.
 In our method, however, (c) classification cost is additionally introduced.
 We discover that classification cost is the key to the success of end-to-end.
 Without classification